mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He inhaled a small bit and the smoke triggered his cough reflex almost immediately.
 He tried to cough without moving his neck into the dagger, and Lissa lowered it and put it away, saying "There you go.
 You'll get the hang of it.
 One more."

 He caught his breath and took another drag.
 This time it was longer and smoother, and he felt his muscles relaxing significantly, almost to the point of being immovable.
-His head was rushing with thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.
+His head was rushing with countless thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.

-"There you go," Lissa said while thi and Setre laid him down on the floor.
-He could feel their hands traveling across his skin and multiplying to eight, twelve hands.
-He was feeling an internal tension, like a tangled string being pulled too hard.
+"There you go," Lissa said while thi laid him down on the floor.
+He could feel hae hands traveling across his skin and multiplying to eight, twelve hands.
+There was an internal tension brewing inside between his self-identity and his suppressed hedonistic desires.
+He glanced at the silver ring around his ankle, a symbol of his oath to his family.

 "Lif...Mel," he called out.

-"Shh," Lissa said, "We are all a family in the darkness."
+"Shh," Lissa said as thi moved on top of him, "We are all a family in the darkness."

-The floor became an ocean of linens and he was sinking into them. *All of your fantasies.* This was something he had imagined ma'to ago, to trim away all his inhibitions and bathe in carnal desires with strangers.
-Such things were taboo in Heiko as a corruption of consciousness, especially to those who were bound.
-But then, everything had come to feel like a corruption of consciousness.
+The floor became an ocean of silk and he was sinking deeper into it with every movement. *"All of your fantasies."* He sometimes imagined this.
+Trimming away all his inhibitions and bathing in a sea of strangers.
+There was no honor here in this ocean of release.
+No future and no past.
 He reached out to Lissa to touch hae blue luminating skin and pull hae closer.

-She said, "Never forget...
+Thi said, "Never forget...
 I own you."

 The rest faded into the night, hidden forever from the mind where the luckiest of regretful memories live.